Tenerife, Canary Islands

 I visited Tenerife at the beginning of November 2020.
 Coming from a wintery Northern England, I flocked straight to the warm weather and the beaches in the South of the Island.
 I spent almost two months based in Las Americas – the tourist capital – whilst travelling and visiting the other parts of the island.

 I had no idea what to expect coming into Tenerife, as the location was chosen on a whim.
-A major Vacation hub, there’s not a lot of information online on settling in permanently.
+A major vacation hub, there’s not a lot of information online on settling in permanently.
 I found Google results unreliable, locals almost non-existent and a tough time finding current information on the state of the island.
 Eventually I went in with a ‘whatever will be’ attitude, discovering things along the way.

 I met more nomads daily, and there is an exciting energy in the air.
-I predict in a few years, Tenerife will re-emerge as an extremely popular Nomad hotspot, similar to Bali.
+I predict in a few years, Tenerife will be an extremely popular Nomad hotspot, similar to Bali.
 It really has the weather, location, and views for everyone.
 It is served by most major airlines and flights are not as long as some of the other Islands located in the world.

 This guide will include everything you need to know about relocating to Tenerife – either temporarily or permanently!